marqu3s/teamleader-backend-challenge/README.md

 This service receives an order in JSON format, sent in the request body.
 Then it returns the same information received adding some more information:
-* total-before-discount - The original value received with the order.
+* `total-before-discount` - The original value of `total` attribute received within the order.
 This is returned for every item in the order and for the order itself.
-* discounts-descriptions - Descriptions of all the discounts there were applied.
+* `discounts-descriptions` - Descriptions of all the discounts there were applied.
 It is returned empty if no discount was applied.

 More details can be found here: https://github.com/teamleadercrm/coding-test/blob/master/1-discounts.md